 mind+heart Social Emotional Learning Curriculum

-The mind + heart Social Emotional Learning Curriculum includes 8 units with 5+ detailed, character education, research-based LESSONS filled with TONS of hands-on and mindful ACTIVITIES that encourage children to express themselves and build important emotional and social skills.
+The mind + heart Social Emotional Learning Curriculum includes 8 units with 5+ detailed, character education, research-based LESSONS.
+In addition, it’s filled with TONS of hands-on and mindful ACTIVITIES.
+These activities encourage children to express themselves and build important emotional and social skills.
 Click HERE for more details on the program.

 Read more Teaching Responsibility